dgrmunch/sciartlab/content/projects/mutant9514.md

 ![](../images/mutant9514.png)

-**Mutant #9514** was acquired by the **SciArt Lab** in 2021, with the implicit ownership over the artwork, intelectual property rights and membership to [Bored Ape Yatch Club](https://boredapeyachtclub.com/).
+**Mutant #9514** was acquired by the **SciArt Lab** in 2021, with implicit ownership over the artwork, intelectual property rights and membership to [Bored Ape Yatch Club](https://boredapeyachtclub.com/).
 Since then, **Mutant #9514** has became an altruist mutant ape wanting to use his brand to support artists, experimental projects and social causes.

-**Mutant #9514** is an example of how an NFT can raise awareness about social issues and improve people's lives.
+**Mutant #9514** is an example of how one NFT can raise awareness about social issues and improve people's lives.
 To learn more about everything our mutant has accomplished, keep reading.

 <br>